MarkoMile/banke-rs/README.md

-# Banke-RS - Tool for analyzing the banking market
+# Banke-RS - Tool for Analyzing the Banking Market

-A tool for analyzing the banking market and individual bank performance developed as part of the Computational Finance seminar in Petnica in 2024.
+A tool for analyzing the banking market and the performance of individual banks, developed as part of the Computational Finance seminar at Petnica Science Center in 2024.

-People involved: [Jovan Ivković](https://github.com/jovanivko), Đorđe Simić and [Marko Milenković](https://github.com/MarkoMile).
+People involved: [Jovan Ivković](https://github.com/jovanivko), Đorđe Simić, [Marko Milenković](https://github.com/MarkoMile), and mentor Jasna Atanasijević.

- * See [Usage](#usage) for guidance on how to use this repository.
+* See [Usage](#usage) for instructions on how to use this repository.
- * See [Example](#example) for an example of the program.
+* See [Example](#example) for a demonstration of the program.

 # Capabilities

-The program scrapes data from the NBS (National Bank of Serbia) website for individual bank balance sheets and income statements for the years 2022 and 2023.
-This data is parsed, analyzed, and visualized in the program.
-Banks are clustered using k-means and PCA.
+The program gathers data from the NBS (National Bank of Serbia) website on the balance sheets and income statements of individual banks for the years 2022 and 2023.
+This data is analyzed, processed, and visualized within the program.
+Banks are clustered using the k-means and PCA methods.

-Data shown for the whole market:
+Data shown for the entire market:
-* TOTAL ASSETS 2023, ASSET GROWTH, TOTAL DEPOSIT 2023, DEPOSIT GROWTH, TOTAL LOAN 2023, LOAN GROWTH
+* TOTAL ASSETS 2023, ASSET GROWTH, TOTAL DEPOSITS 2023, DEPOSIT GROWTH, TOTAL LOANS 2023, LOAN GROWTH

 Data shown for individual banks:
 * RANK BY ASSETS, TOTAL ASSETS, NET INTEREST MARGIN, RETURN ON EQUITY, LIQUIDITY RATIO, IMPAIRMENT RATE

 # Example